 During his presentation, Mr Henry stated that increases in helicopter route altitudes would not be possible because of conflicts with fixed-wing traffic.

 On 23 and 24 April, 2013, the City held an "invitation only" Safety Mitigation Panel (SMP) meeting with the FAA to present their plan for a 6-month test.
 The West PCH Route and the South East Route were "evaluated" for risk.
-Representation from, or observation by representatives of Torrance Airport Association (TAA), Aircraft Owners and Pilots Association (AOPA) and California Pilots Association (CPA) was rejected.
+Representation from, or observation by representatives of Torrance Airport Association (TAA), Aircraft Owners and Pilots Association (AOPA), California Pilots Association (CPA), and Professional Helicopter Pilots Association (PHPA) was rejected.

 The Association has learned, however, some disturbing details of the Safety Mitigation Panel meeting that call into question its conclusions: